 - In the Table Keys list, select Project Number

 - Click Open

 - Review the list of entries displayed in the substitution table.
-If the Prolog Project Number in question appears in this list, confirm that the Job Number it is matched with conforms to the size and format expected by Sage Timberline Office.
+If the Prolog Project Number in question appears in this list, confirm that the Job Number it is matched with conforms to the size and format expected by Sage 300 Construction and Real Estate.

-Note - Note that if the Project Number in question is not in this table but other project are listed, your implementation of Integrator may be such that the solution is to add the project to this table and identify the appropriate Sage Timberline Office Job Number.
-Also note that other substitution tables can be created that result in assignment of the Sage Timberline Office Job Number.
+Note - Note that if the Project Number in question is not in this table but other project are listed, your implementation of Integrator may be such that the solution is to add the project to this table and identify the appropriate Sage 300 Construction and Real Estate Job Number.
+Also note that other substitution tables can be created that result in assignment of the Sage 300 Construction and Real Estate Job Number.
 To explore this possibility in more depth, please contact your Event 1 Integrator support representative.